SOBotics/SOBotics.github.io/_posts/2018-07-01-connecting-to-higgs.md

     - Name: The name of the feedback.
 This is what will be rendered on buttons for reviewers.
     - Colour: A browser-supported colour string.
 Hex or named colours are supported.
 Styles the colour of the feedback button, as well as the icon
     - Icon: An icon to represent already cast feedback.
-It's simply a string, and can technically be anything, but we recommend using a unicode character.
+It's simply a string, and can technically be anything, but we recommend using a Unicode character.
     - Actionable: Whether or not this type of feedback is counted when putting reports into the review queue
     - Enabled: Whether or not this type of feedback is allowed to be cast by a review.

 ## Getting started in code

 Higgs uses [swagger](https://swagger.io/) to document its API.
 A benefit of this is that boilerplate API code can be [automatically generated](https://github.com/swagger-api/swagger-codegen).
-Here's an example [script](https://github.com/SOBotics/Higgs/blob/master/GenerateUIAPI.bat) being used to generate the API structure for Higg's frontend.
+Here's an example [script](https://github.com/SOBotics/Higgs/blob/master/GenerateUIAPI.bat) being used to generate the API structure for Higgs' frontend.

 Note that the above is entirely optional.
 Generating the boilerplate is a nice-to-have, and not required.
 If you'd like to implement the API calls yourself, you can see the available endpoints [here](http://45.77.238.226/swagger/), as well as what security is required for each call.